rjsmethurst/grad_demo/README.md

 # grad_demo
-This is for the demo
+This is for the demo.
+You should really read this.